Walchandnagar Industries

 Nuclear weapons

-Walchandnagar also states it supplied “critical equipment” for India’s first indigenous nuclear powered ballistic missile submarine, the INS Arihant.[iv]
-Sources indicate that the Arihant will primarily serve as a training vessel and technology demonstrator and will not be deployed for nuclear deterrence patrols as additional SSBNs come online.[v]
-A second SSBN, the INS Arighat, was commissioned into service in August 2024 and a third submarine, the S4, was reportedly launched in November 2021.[vi]
-India is also developing the S5 class submarine.[vii]
+Walchandnagar also states it supplied “major critical components” for India’s first indigenous nuclear powered ballistic missile submarine, the INS Arihant, including the main propulsion gearbox, core nuclear components and vertically launched missile containers.[v]
+Sources indicate that the Arihant will primarily serve as a training vessel and technology demonstrator and will not be deployed for nuclear deterrence patrols as additional SSBNs come online.[vi]
+A second SSBN, the INS Arighat, was commissioned into service in August 2024 and a third submarine, the S4, was reportedly launched in November 2021.[vii]
+India is also developing the S5 class submarine.[viii]

 Notes